 Bell’s palsy is a neurologic condition of the facial nerve (cranial nerve VII) that causes weakness or paralysis of the muscles on one side of the face.
-This condition is seen equally in men & women, usually between the ages of 20 & 60.
-Bell’s palsy affects approximately 2 in 10,000 people in the United States.
+This condition is seen equally in men and women, usually between the ages of 20 and 60.
+Bell palsy affects about 40,000 U.S. adults and children each year.
 What causes Bell’s palsy is usually unknown, but viral infections are often implicated.
 Massage when combined with other interventions may help improve face function and quality of life.

-Treatment goals are to reduce inflammation & to relieve pressure on the facial nerve.
-Corticosteroids may be used to decrease inflammation.
+The goals of treatment are to reduce inflammation (anti-inflammatories) and relieve pressure on the facial nerve.
+Corticosteroids are used to decrease inflammation.
 Analgesics are used to reduce pain.
 Antivirals may be used, depending on the cause of the disease.
 Artificial tears or an eye patch may be needed to protect the affected eye from outside elements.
-In rare cases surgery is used to relieve nerve pressure by increasing the diameter of the bony structure through which the nerve passes.
+In rare cases, surgery is used to relieve nerve pressure by increasing the diameter of the bony structure through which the nerve passes.
 Spontaneous recovery is fairly common; therefore, medical treatment of Bell’s palsy continues to be controversial

-Massage Therapy and Bell’s Palsy – Massage techniques such as light pressure effleurage & petrissage on the face, directed upward, may help manage symptoms.
-Massage is recommended to promote relaxation as stress and anxiety can worsen the condition (1).
-These massage techniques may be included in a general massage session for a client with Bell’s Palsy or in a session to specifically address the condition.
+Massage Therapy and Bell’s Palsy – Massage techniques such as quickly applied effleurage directed upward may improve facial symmetry (Garanhani et al, 2007).
+These massage techniques may be included in a general massage session for a client with Bell’s palsy or in a session to specifically address the condition.
 Obtain permission before applying facial massage as the client may feel self-conscious and not want the face to be touched.
-Instruct the client to massage his or her own face two to three times a day.
+Instruct the client to massage his or her own face 2 to 3 times a day.